thomasdefise/OSCP_Resources/Enumeration/Network101.md

 - [nmblookup](https://www.samba.org/samba/docs/current/man-html/nmblookup.1.html) NetBIOS over TCP/IP client used to lookup NetBIOS names
 - [ridenum](https://github.com/trustedsec/ridenum) is a RID cycling attack that attempts to enumerate user accounts through null sessions and the SID to RID enum.
+- [Spray](https://github.com/Greenwolf/Spray) is a password spraying tool for Active Directory credentials.

 It's usually with **enum4linux** that I have the most information.